h1n054ur/BHDUP/README.md

 - Assumes all directories are named correctly, media files are one directory deep, and no whitespaces in names that will confuse mktorrent.

 - Logo made with courtesy of https://www.freelogodesign.org/

-- Tried incorporating the colors of the rainbow in support of my LGBTQ+ fam out there!!